antononcube/Python-packages/RandomMandala/docs/RandomMandala-usage-examples.md

 - Here are brief descriptions of the arguments:

   - `n_rows`: Number of rows in the result figure.

   - `n_columns`: Number of columns in the result figure.

   - `radius`: Radius for the mandalas, a flot or a list of floats.
 If a list of floats the   mandalas are overlain.

   - `rotational_symmetry_order`: Number of copies of the seed segment that comprise the mandala.

- - `connecting_function`: Connecting function, one of "line", "fill", "bezier", "bezier_fill", "random", or None.
+  - `connecting_function`: Connecting function, one of "line", "fill", "bezier", "bezier_fill", "random", or `None`.
      If 'random' or None a random choice of the rest of values is made.

   - `number_of_elements`: Controls how may graphics elements are in the seed segment.

   - `symmetric_seed`: Specifies should the seed segment be symmetric or not.
-    If 'random' of None random choice between True and False is made.
+    If 'random' of `None` random choice between `True` and `False` is made.

   - `face_color`: Face (fill) color.

   - `edge_color`: Edge (line) color.

 ## Usage examples